 Energy Foundation China, previously known as China Sustainable Energy Program, was initiated with funding from the Packard foundation in 1999 and the Hewlett foundations in 2002.
 Over the years, our pool of funders has been growing and our cumulative grantmaking in China has reached more than USD200 million.

 Our mission is to assist in China's transition to a sustainable energy future by promoting energy efficiency and renewable energy.
-We support policy research, standard development, capacity building, and best practices dissemination in the eight sectors of buildings, electric utilities, environmental management, industry, low-carbon development, renewable energy, sustainable cities and transportation.
+We support policy research, the development of new standards, capacity building, and dissemination of best practices in the seven sectors of clean power, environmental management, industry, low-carbon development, sustainable cities, transportation, as well as strategic communications.

 Energy Foundation China has worked with more than 440 grantees.
 These grantees are the leading policy research institutes, academies, think tanks, and standardization bodies in China and abroad.
 The number of projects we have funded has reached 1560.